-Playstation 4 is officially ten years old.
+PlayStation 4 is officially ten years old.
 Well, almost.
 Time is a construct, true, but a decade has seemingly passed in an instant.
 Probably because the years have bled into one after playing God of War and Red Dead Redemption 2 far too much.
 Want to feel really old?
-There are people who can legally drink who’d call Playstation 4 games ‘retro’.
+There are people who can legally drink who’d call the PlayStation 4 a ‘retro’ games console.
+Sickening.

 But whether you have the PlayStation 4 Pro, the original PS4 model (or Slim revision), or the PlayStation 5, you have access to the best console game library today.
 Not only does the PlayStation 4 have a hearty selection of AAA third-party games, but it also has a more consistently appealing selection of indie experiences that are just waiting to be rediscovered.
 And, for the time being at least, Sony are still releasing brand new titles for the console.

 Here are our picks for the 27 best PlayStation 4 games available today, including the greatest releases alongside some of the earliest gems still worth savouring.